stevenmichaelthomas/elsie/README.md

 Elsie
 ====

-Elsie is fast, clean frontend to a lovely LCBO API (http://lcboapi.com/).
+Elsie is fast, clean frontend to a lovely LCBO API (http://lcboapi.com/) that has no affiliation whatsoever with the LCBO.

 ## Setup ##